ghenning/portfolio/reykjavik_temperature/README.md

 # Reykjavik temperature analysis

 Let's take a look at temperature data from Reykjavik.
-We can find the data [here](https://en.vedur.is/climatology/data/), neatly sorted into montly time samples since 1949.
+We can find the data [here](https://en.vedur.is/climatology/data/), neatly sorted into monthly time samples since 1949.
 In this project we'll be trying to predict the temperature in the coming months/years based on our historical data.

 We use `TimeseriesGenerator` from `Tensorflow` to generate chunks of time series to train on.
 We try out different neural networks to see if we get better results by adding/decreasing the model complexity and find that a simple, single-layer LSTM network is best suited for our needs.
 Finally we predict the temperature in Reykjavik for the next decade which is shown in the figure below.